-To help deal with this, part of river management includes delivering environmental water to areas in need.
-Environmental water is exactly what it sounds like – water held specifically for environmental benefit.
+To help deal with this, part of river management includes delivering water to areas in need.
+Water for the environment is exactly what it sounds like – water held specifically for environmental benefit.
 The water goes to places like floodplains and wetlands to improve their condition and encouraging the increase of plant and animal life.

 Pests and weeds